 Are overseas developers claimable?

-All payments to developers that work in Australia are claimable.
+All payments to developers who work in Australia and are doing eligible R&D could be claimable.
 However, if the developer is located overseas, these payments are not claimable.
 Nevertheless, if the resources for the activity are located overseas, it is possible to undertake an overseas finding.

 Can I claim rent and utilities?

 Additional eligible expenses are claimable on the condition that they were involved in the R&D process.
 For example, rent and utilities are claimable as they are required to undertake the R&D activities.
-These expenses are ultimately apportioned based on salary amounts.
+These expenses are ultimately apportioned based on appropriate methodologies.

 Steps to Take

-Its important to move quickly with your application with the April deadline.
+It’s important to move quickly with your R&D tax incentive application with the April deadline.

-Make sure that you give Rimon Advisory a call today at 9696 1256 to discuss if you are eligible.
+Make sure that you give our R&D tax specialists at Rimon Advisory email info@rimon.com.au if you have any further questions or to discuss if you are eligible.